HappyFalcon22/Learn-Crypto/Basics/README.md

 ### Netcat Communication ###

 In CTF Crypto challenge, we will frequently deal with "communication" challenge, where we will interact to gather information to do attacks to solve the challenge.
-You can read the (Netcat reference)[https://en.wikipedia.org/wiki/Netcat].
+You can read the [Netcat reference](https://en.wikipedia.org/wiki/Netcat).
 In this section, I will cover the Python code for doing Netcat.
 Basically most Netcat message that we interract are in JSON Format:
 ```Python
 #!/usr/bin/env python3